ardiesan/engineers-log/_posts/2022-11-09-How-to-Use-GIT-and-Github-PR-via-CLI.md

 ## Additional tip!
-In using git and using Github credentials it's a best practice to use your private email, rather than using your public GitHub in authenticating credential in CLI.
+In using Git and GitHub credentials it's a best practice to use your private email, rather than using your public GitHub in authenticating credential in CLI.
 To find your private email, follow the following steps:

 Step 1: Navigate to your GitHub, on the **top-right corner** of your GitHub homepage you find your **profile icon**.